Africa Climate Week: Carbon pricing seen as key tool to drive sustainable development and social benefit

 Asmau Jibril of the Federal Ministry of Environment of Nigeria articulated the importance of the session emphasizing that “Africa has come together to join the rest of the world in tackling the issues of climate change as we have just one world and we have to protect it now”.

 In the first session, panelists discussed the role carbon pricing could play in achieving sustainable development objectives.
 They highlighted the importance of designing carbon pricing initiatives in the context of local conditions to ensure predictability for future investments.
-They also referenced benefits that accrue from the incentives carbon pricing policies and measures create including technology development, revenue generation that can be channeled towards additional priorities, and job creation.
+They also referenced the benefits that accrue from the incentives carbon pricing policies and measures create including technology development, revenue generation, and job creation.

 Regarding the private sector, discussion highlighted how African businesses operate in a globalized world with global supply chains.
 The panel mentioned how in South Africa the number of companies disclosing the use or future use of an internal carbon price is increasing.
 Applying a price on carbon can help increase transparency and allows companies to make long term decisions regarding their investments and operations.
 The panel also noted that concerns regarding competitiveness, especially on energy intensive economies, need to be addressed to increase the responsiveness among businesses.
 They added that as companies begin linking their finances closer to their carbon footprint, climate action will accelerate.
 The panel underscored the need to have a clearly defined climate strategy with an overarching vision and purpose to define carbon prices that would be responsive, equitable and relevant.
 This will ensure a just-transition for people whose livelihood depends on fossil-fuel intensive industries.